treverson/exchange-2/README.md

 For a more in-depth Gitflow understanding read here: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

+## Contributing
+We intend for this project to be an educational resource: we are excited to share our wins, mistakes, and methodology of Solidity development as we work in the open.
+Our primary focus is to continue improving the exchange for our users in line with our roadmap.

+The best way to submit feedback and report bugs is to open a GitHub issue.
+Please be sure to include your operating system, version numbers, and steps to reproduce reported bugs.
+Keep in mind that all participants will be expected to follow our code of conduct.

+## Code of Conduct
+We aim to share our knowledge and findings as we work daily to improve our exchange, for the community, in a safe and open space.
+We work as we live, as kind and considerate human beings who learn and grow from giving and receiving positive, constructive feedback.
+We reserve the right to delete or ban any behavior violating this base foundation of respect.

 # Software requirements
 + [Node.js](https://nodejs.org/en/) v8.1.2 or higher
 + [Truffle.js](http://truffleframework.com/) v4.1.0 (core: 4.1.0)